Sister Wives: Background

 The Sister Wives cast interviewed on the Valder Beebe Show in 2019.
 Front row (from left to right): Meri, Kody, and Christine.
 Back row: Robyn and Janelle.

 In the first episode, the show introduced Kody Brown and his wives Meri, Janelle, Christine and their 13 children.
 The four adults created the family in the early 1990s, as Kody and Meri were a married couple for three years before Janelle married Kody and soon after, Christine married Kody.
 The family began having children in 1994.
 Subsequently in the first season, the show televised Kody's courtship and marriage to his fourth wife, Robyn.
 Robyn was the first new wife to enter the family in 16 years and brought three children from her first marriage.
 During the same time period as the courtship and wedding, third wife Christine gave birth to Brown baby #13.

 Sister Wives was publicly introduced on August 6, 2010, at the Television Critics Association summer media tour in Beverly Hills.
 The series' first episode, an hour-long, was broadcast on TLC on September 26, 2010, and the first season continued with six half-hour episodes until October 17, 2010.

 The broadcast of Sister Wives came at a time when polygamy and multiple marriages were prevalent topics in American pop culture.
 Big Love, the hit HBO series about fictional Utah polygamist Bill Henrickson, his three sister wives, and their struggle to gain acceptance in society, had already been on the air for several years.
 In early September 2010, the drama series Lone Star, about a con man on the verge of entering into multiple marriages, premiered on Fox but was quickly canceled after two episodes.
 When Sister Wives debuted, actress Katherine Heigl was in the process of developing a film about Carolyn Jessop, a woman who fled from a polygamist sect.

 In October 2010, TLC announced it had commissioned a second season, which began in March 2011.
 A TLC interview with the Brown family was broadcast on October 31, 2010, and a one-hour program featuring the honeymoon of Kody and Robyn aired on November 22, 2010.

 The series led to the Brown family being investigated for possible prosecution.
 The family later sued the state of Utah, challenging its criminal polygamy laws.
-The Browns prevailed in the district court in a 2013 ruling, but a unanimous three-judge panel of the U.S. Court of Appeals for the Tenth Circuit ordered the case to be dismissed on standing grounds in 2016.
+The Browns prevailed in the district court in a 2013 ruling, represented by law professor Jonathan Turley.
+But in 2016, a unanimous three-judge panel of the U.S. Court of Appeals for the Tenth Circuit ordered the case to be dismissed on standing grounds, as Utah had policy of not prosecuting polygamy per se involving consenting adults in the absence of other crimes so the Browns had no reasonable fear of legal action.